tonymacdonald2008/node-red-msg-encapsulation/README.md

 ### Details

-The previously wrapped message is extracted from the `wrapped_msg` property of the incoming message, The payload of the incoming message is preserved as a new property `outer_payload` added to the unwrapped message and it is sent oun the output.
+The previously wrapped message is extracted from the `wrapped_msg` property of the incoming message, The payload of the incoming message is preserved as a new property `outer_payload` added to the unwrapped message which is sent to the output.

 The `outer_payload` propterty on the unwrapped message allows the result of the intervening flow to be integrated with the newly unwrapped message.